TrellixVulnTeam/swahilipython_SCMU/Doc/library/socket.rst

 .. function:: htonl(x)

-   Convert 32-bit positive integers from host to network byte order.
+   Convert 32-bit positive integers kutoka host to network byte order.
 On machines where the host byte order is the same as network byte order, this is a no-op;
    otherwise, it performs a 4-byte swap operation.

 .. function:: htons(x)

-   Convert 16-bit positive integers from host to network byte order.
+   Convert 16-bit positive integers kutoka host to network byte order.
 On machines where the host byte order is the same as network byte order, this is a no-op;
    otherwise, it performs a 2-byte swap operation.